Estrogen-Rocks/estrogen-rocks.github.io/fem.md

   <br>

   ### Note
-  Only **you** can make the decision yourself.
+  Only **you** can make this decision.
 Do your own research and come to your own conclusion.
   Do not let the words of transphobes on the internet affect your decision.

   ### Surgery: A guide for MTFs